ttpham0111/cmpe202-batman/COMMUNICATION.md

 ### Week 5
 * We are having communications daily to have requirement fulfilled and successfully merge the code.
 Every part is developed cleanly and updated in Git.
+* Half of the done is done successfully with collboration and now the later part will be done the same way.
+Everybody have clear sight of the work need to be done discussed on meetings.